avoram/bikers-pro/README.md

 4) find db : db
 5) switch to or create DB : use 'bikers-pro'
 6) See all the collections : show collections
+7) See the data inside a collection : db.collection.find()